o3de/o3de/Gems/AWSCore/cdkv1/README.md

 # Welcome to the AWS Core CDK Python project!

 ```
-This is the long term supported CDK v2 version of this template.
-If you have preexisting versions of this template
+This is a legacy CDK v1 application and is provided for backwards compatibility only.
-see the CDK guidance about upgrading to CDK v2.
+The CDK has migrated to a new long term version CDK v2.
+See the CDK documentation for guidance of how to upgrade.
 ```

-This is an optional CDKv2 application that provides two stacks:
+This is an optional CDK v1 application that provides two stacks:

   * A core stack to use as the basis for a project's CDK application
   * An example stack with example resources that can be connected to ScriptBehavior samples in Core